Updated November 2023

-Technology continues to advance rapidly, not just incremental progress but dramatic changes in the discipline itself.
-Only with time can business leaders know for certain which emerging technologies will have staying power and which will fall short of the initial hype.
+Technology continues to advance rapidly; dramatic shifts have seemingly become the norm, while incremental progress takes a back seat.
+But only time will tell which emerging technologies have staying power for business leaders and which will fall short of initial hype.
 Being an ardent believer in the game-changing potential of technology is not enough.
 Organizations face sizable adoption hurdles, severe skill shortages, and pervasive security concerns while attempting to position their enterprises to innovate, differentiate and better understand and serve customers.

-2023 Tech Trends #2: Capitalizing on Digital Gains: Data, AI/ML, and the Emergence of Digital Twins
+Capitalizing on AI, Machine Learning, and the Emergence of Digital Twins

 Businesses are expected to produce twice as much data within the next five years, and that data is no longer just from corporate applications.
 The continued explosion of data is now being driven from the field by sensors, mobile devices, social media, etc. This data is essential for understanding behavior, but it’s also crucial for making more intelligent business decisions.
 Innovative companies that treat data as an asset and have a research and development vision are capitalizing on data to unlock insights, drive processes, make better decisions, improve efficiencies, respond faster and uncover opportunities.